Season |

 Deer preference point only code: D-P-999-99-P

 You can explore the odds of drawing as a second choice within your Insider account.
-Simply change the “choice” filter from first to second and you can see all hunt odds of drawing as a second choice.
+Simply change the “choice” filter from first to second, and you can see all the hunt odds of drawing as a second choice.

 Licenses remaining after the primary drawing will be available in a secondary drawing.
 The secondary drawing is open to anyone — whether they applied in the primary drawing or not.
 Applicants must have purchased a qualifying license to apply for the secondary draw.
 The secondary draw does not use preference points and you cannot apply for preference points.
 The secondary drawing is a random draw.